 Working practices – It is important for an organisation to practice the promotion of body image positivity and inclusiveness in the workplace.
 This can be done by removing any bias from the recruitment or promotion process.
 For example, when hiring new candidates you can conduct ‘blind’ interviews where you can’t see the candidate’s appearance, and can therefore make a unbiased judgement purely based on capabilities and fit of the company.

-What employees can do to help
+What employees can do to help build body positive companies

-Be self aware – When engaging in casual conversation with colleagues be mindful of the comments you make and the topics of discussion.
+Be self-aware – When engaging in casual conversation with colleagues be mindful of the comments you make and the topics of discussion.
 Avoid topics about appearance and particularly comments about your colleague’s physical appearance – pointing out someone has lost weight is not always taken as a compliment.

 Encourage engagement – The constant use of social media has made the exposure to unrealistic images nearly impossible to escape, where many of us scroll through feeds during the working day.
 When having conversations or casual meetings with your colleagues make it a point to completely engage in the conversation, and not look at your phones/laptops while having these conversations.
 It’s a small but powerful action, as it prevents people engaging with social media and therefore the images associated with negative body image.